elementary/os-patches/README.md

 # OS Patches metarepository

-This repository contains all the sources for the elementary specific patches
+This repository contains all the sources for the elementary specific patches.

 The packages are included into the [OS Patches Repository](https://launchpad.net/~elementary-os/+archive/ubuntu/os-patches).